repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 RSTUF API and RSTUF Worker will use the message queue/broker.

-RSTUF support Redis or RabbitMQ server.
-The decision to choose Redis or RabbitMQ depends on your needs.
+RSTUF supports Redis or RabbitMQ server.

-RSTUF uses Celery, and here you can find a `summary about Celery and these two brokers <https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html#summaries>`_.
+RSTUF uses Celery.
+For more details, see the `summary about Celery and these two brokers <https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html#summaries>`_.

 ..
 Caution::